Best No-Monthly-Fee Home Security Systems

 >> Learn More: Best No-Fee Home Security Cameras

-FYI: The no-monthly fee home security systems we’ll discuss require you to install the equipment and monitor the devices yourself.
+FYI: The no-monthly fee home security systems I’ll discuss require you to install the equipment and monitor the devices yourself.
 This means you’ll be contacting emergency services if a situation arises.
-If you don’t want this responsibility, we recommend paying for a professional monitoring plan.

 What to Look For in a No-Fee Security System